AVEX41/rememberer/README.md

 	- isDone - keeps track of what tasks are done

-the Page has a one to many relationship between the Task entity.
+The Page has a one to many relationship between the Task entity.
+This datamodel also has a cascade deletion rule; when a page is deleted, all its tasks deleted

+#### Persistence.swift
+This file has two usecases:
+- Create the preview variable that is used for xcode's preview.
+- Make the persistentContainer